-- Prompt Text The label the user sees next to the widget for this input: Text Input Control - Parameter Name The name of the report parameter that receives the user value: TextInput - Description An optional description that appears only within the report wizard: leave blank in this example. - Mandatory, Read-only, Visible A setting that determines how the input control is displayed: check only Visible.
+- Prompt Text The label the user sees next to the widget for this input: Text Input Control - Parameter Name The name of the report parameter that receives the user value: TextInput - Description An optional description that appears only within the report wizard: leave blank in this example. - Mandatory, Read-only, Visible A setting that determines how the input control appears: check only Visible.

-Figure 5-14 Properties of the Text Input Control
+Figure 7-15 Properties of the Text Input Control